Polio (Poliomyelitis) Vaccine

 What is the polio vaccine?

 Inactivated polio vaccine has been used to protect people against polio since 1955.
 Although polio has been effectively eliminated in the U.S., it is still given to protect against infection through travel.
+The vaccine is administered in several doses to both adults and children.

 Who should get the polio vaccine?

-- Healthcare workers who have never been vaccinated against polio and are treating patients who could have polio.
+- Healthcare workers who have never been vaccinated against polio and are treating patients who could have polio

 Who should not get the polio vaccine?